UPB logo

 Energy reduction

-As a pilot case study, UPB took one research office buildings in the campus (PRECIS) to make it energy friendly https://netiot.io/.
-The Building Management System (BMS) is outdated (as in many office buildings), and at UPB we developed the technology to take such legacy systems, couple it with ambient and external sensors mounted throughout rooms (LoRA unit mounted on-top, WiFi readings, etc.), to showcase how Internet-of-Things could be employed (IIoT protocols are part of the solution), together with Artificial Intelligence, to regulate the energy consumption of equipment (depending on parameters like occupancy levels, sensed body temperature or outside weather).
+As a pilot case study, POLITEHNICA Bucharest took one research office buildings in the campus (PRECIS) to make it energy friendly (https://netiot.io/ ).
+The Building Management System (BMS) is outdated (as in many office buildings), and at POLITEHNICA Bucharest we developed the technology to take such legacy systems, couple it with ambient and external sensors mounted throughout rooms (LoRA unit mounted on-top, WiFi readings, etc.), to showcase how Internet-of- Things could be employed (IIoT protocols are part of the solution), together with Artificial Intelligence, to regulate the energy consumption of equipment (depending on parameters like occupancy levels, sensed body temperature or outside weather).
 Similarly, on the same platform, IIoT protocols and AI are being used to automatically manage plants in labs (with Ph or conductivity soil sensors we trigger alerts when the plants need watering or a different light-reflecting condition).
-And we monitored the air pollution in Bucharest (PM particles are problematic), with two innovation patents on how to interpret the pollution given not the readings alone but also atmospheric conditions for example (which puts UPB at the map of research in the field).
+And we monitored the air pollution in Bucharest (PM particles are problematic), with two innovation patents on how to interpret the pollution given not the readings alone but also atmospheric conditions for example (which puts POLITEHNICA Bucharest at the map of research in the field).

 Building operations

-New constructions are planned for the next 3 years: relocating one of our campuses and building new structures in the main campus (for the Faculties of Aerospace Engineering, Chemistry and Medical Engineering) and expanding our Nursery and Primary school by building a Secondary school and High school.
+New constructions are planned for the next 3 years: relocating one of our campuses and building new structures in the main campus (for the Faculties of Aerospace Engineering, Chemistry and Medical Engineering) and building a Nursery and a High school.
 These new buildings will have increased the environmental performance by adhering to high standards related to material selection, energy efficiency, waste reduction, and water management.
-UPB Nursery benefits from smart building materials and solar panels, being the first new construction in the Campus to align to the smart procurement strategy, together with the 2 passive houses that were built.
+POLITEHNICA Bucharest Nursery benefits from smart building materials and solar panels, being the first new construction in the Campus to align to the smart procurement strategy, together with the 2 passive houses that were built.

 According to accepted standards, a passive house is a house that consumes less than produces for one year.
 The standards stipulate that for heating and cooling, the annual consumption must not exceed 15 kWh per square meter.
 The total energy consumption of these 2 buildings (heating, hot water, lighting, etc.) does not exceed 50 kWh per square meter, and during the winter the indoor temperature does not fall below 20 degrees.
 During the summer, it does not exceed 26 degrees.
 The passive house "West" is equipped with a heat pump (drilling up to 80 m), solar thermal panels, photovoltaic panels with an installed power of 3 kW and thermal panels.
 The electricity consumption of this house is 4,270 kWh / year and it produces 5,250 kWh / year.
 The "East" passive house is heated with ventilated air, which, in a first stage, is heated in a Canadian well.
 The Canadian well is in fact a pipe at a depth of 2.5 meters which is very effective.
 The air sucked in at a temperature of -15 degrees Celsius and is brought to +1 degree Celsius.
 At present, the Passive House is a living lab for data collection and analysis and a model for the future.

-All UPB existing buildings are undergoing a process of transformation into energy efficient structures, by implementing new energy saving technologies such as soalar panels and smart control panels.
+All POLITEHNICA Bucharest existing buildings are undergoing a process of transformation into energy efficient structures, by implementing new energy saving technologies such as soalar panels and smart control panels.

 campus img campus img